Women in data science: Q&A with Felicity Splatt

 For women or anyone else in the industry, opportunities are plentiful for skilled professionals to specialise in a specific industry or become a consultant to numerous clients and business types.
 Working in this way is also beneficial for women with family commitments who want to set their own working schedule around those commitments.

-One mover and shaker of data science who chose the option to work as a consultant is Felicity Splatt, lead consultant at Quantium.
-She speaks about her career path so far, including what keeps her so engaged in her work and the changes she hopes to see as data science continues to evolve.
+Felicity Splatt is the lead consultant at Quantium.
+We sat down with Felicity to discuss her career path so far, including what keeps her so engaged in her work and the changes she hopes to see as data science continues to evolve.

 Along the way, Splatt discusses career options for new graduates, unique challenges (and their solutions) of data science careers and the unusual but increasingly common issue of impostor syndrome.